kent-map/kent/19c/19c-butler-biography/README.md

 <br><br>
 Butler continued to campaign until the Act was finally repealed in 1886.

-Butler remained friendly with the Rees family with whom she had stayed at Sutrana House on the Folkestone Road during her visit of 1870.
-A letter written to Rees's daughter Elizabeth in July 1902 is contained in the Dover Methodist Scrapbook.
-ELizabeth, was the mother of Margery Grace Blackie who was appointed as the first woman royal physician to Queen Elizabeth II.
+A letter from Josephine Butler written in July 1902 is contained in the Dover Methodist Scrapbook.
+In it she talks of the 'immense evils of present times'

-Note: Rowland Rees's daughter Kathleen was the mother of Ivy Compton-Burnett.

 ### References